mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 <img src="https://github.com/mm6/InternetOfThingsCourse/blob/master/images/ArgonToNodeREDBLEFlow.png" alt="BLE Greeting" width="400" height="400"/>

 ### Part 4.
+A BLE Exercise

+0. Recall the LightMonitor firmware from Part 2 of Project 2.
+In that code, we transmitted light values via HTTP to Node-RED.
+Here, we will do the same but with BLE.
+Note that we want to transmit far fewer bytes than we did when using HTTP over TCP sockets.

+1. Write the necessary firmware to communicate light values to the LightBlue application.
+The hardware will be configured as in Project 2, Part 2.

+:checkered_flag: Submit a screenshot showing LightBlue receiving the light values from the Argon.

+2. Develop a Node-RED flow that communicates with the Argon over BLE and that displays the light values in the debug widow of the Node-RED palette.

+:checkered_flag: Submit a screenshot showing Node-RED receiving the light values from the Argon.
+Be sure to capture the entire screen - showing the Node-RED flow and the debug window.

+### Part 5.
 Node RED publishes the data to MQTT for publish/subscribe

 1. Run mosquitto

-### Part 5.
+### Part 6.
 Two subscribers - InfluxDB and the World Wide Web

 1. Install InfluxDB